ArchanaGangadhar/JAVA-Documentation/Interface/INTERFACE.md

 Interface is like a contract for a class which implements it.

 - Interface provides signature for the methods and fields.
-- A class which implements an interface, should define all the methods declared in the interface, which are not default or static
+- A class which implements an interface, MUST define all the methods declared in the interface, which are not defined.
 - When a method is defined in the interface, it needs to be either default or static
 - All fields and methods of the interface are public
 - All fields are public static and final